 The McKay School of Education offers a variety of opportunities to BYU students throughout their college experience.
 From experiential learning opportunities to transformative classroom experiences, the staff and faculty aim to fulfill the official mission statement:

 “We strive to model the attributes of Jesus Christ, the Master Teacher, as we prepare professionals who educate with an eternal perspective."

-The McKay School of Education offers incredible opportunities to the students throughout their programs.
-It is a college that focuses on helping others and positively impacting communities.
+The McKay School focuses on helping others and positively impacting communities.
 There is not only a focus on academics, but on how we can become, and help our future students become, the best people we possibly can.
-Overall, it's the best college on campus!
+Overall, it's the best place to be on campus!
 Not that we're biased or anything....

 Elementary Education (K-6)

 Physical Education Teaching/Coaching (K-12)

 Special Education (K-12)